Understand Personality to Connect with Audience & Write Strong Fiction Characters

 Green people are curious, analytical, and puzzle lovers.

 While everyone has traits of one “type” or another, one color tends to dominate the palette and “color” the person’s understanding of the world.
+Use this as a general guideline for how your fiction world might be colored by different people.

 Sally Hogshead "How to Fascinate" Personality Test